rbhagwane123/rbhagwane123/README.md

 - 👋 Hi, I’m @rbhagwane123
-- 👀 I’m interested in Android, Web , Python devolpment
+- 👀 I’m interested in Android, Web, Python development
 - 🌱 I’m currently learning android
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me over rbhagwane123@gmail.com
+- 📫 You can reach me at bhagwaner6838@gmail.com

 <!---
 rbhagwane123/rbhagwane123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.